 - Increases employee retention: A flexible PTO policy leads to higher rates of employee satisfaction and happiness, which helps retain quality employees.

 - Prevents burnout: Everyone needs time to rest and recharge, and offering PTO allows your employees to do so.
 They can take paid time off without having to worry about losing income and come back to work feeling refreshed.

 What Is a Standard Company PTO Policy?

 A paid time off policy outlines the nature of the PTO available to employees in your organization.
-It typically includes how much PTO employees are entitled to, how their PTO is accrued, and information about how employees can request their PTO.
+It typically includes how much PTO employees are entitled to, how their PTO is accrued, how vacation pay works, and information about how employees can request their PTO.

 A good PTO policy is clearly written and accessible to all colleagues.
 Talking through the PTO policy should be part of your employee onboarding process, so employees understand their entitlement from day one.
 Consider including the standard company PTO policy in the employee handbook so it’s always easily available.

 In most cases, there is no legal requirement to provide employees with PTO.
 However, offering paid time off as a benefit—even when you have no legal responsibility to do so—builds strong workplace relationships and will ultimately increase employee engagement.

 You legally need to provide time off if an employee has a chronically ill family member and has worked a minimum of 1,250 hours for you over the last 12 months.
 If this is the case, they will be entitled to unpaid leave under the Family and Medical Leave Act (FMLA) to care for this family member.
 However, you can choose to pay this employee to support them.